denniskigen/ampath-forms-old/docs/getting-started/create_a_form.md

 ## Step 6.
 Test your Form

-You can test your Form at any point in the development process by clicking the **Render** button.
-Provided you have a valid Form schema defined, this will allow you to test your Form and see the visual representation of your Form schema without having to first publish the Form.
+You can test your form at any point in the development process by clicking the **Render** button.
+Provided you have a valid form schema defined, this will allow you to test your form and see the visual representation of your form schema without having to first publish the form.

 The schema above gets rendered as: